OpenSourceEBike/OpenSourceEBike.github.io/ebike_wireless_controller.md

 You will need the following components:
 * **nRF52840 Nordic USB Dongle**<br>
 ![](NRF52840.png)<br><br>
-* **(80V -> 5V power board**: costs 6€ and can be bought in many online shops like EBay, just search for "EBike buck dd7818ta 80".
+* **Step down 80V -> 5V power board**: costs 6€ and can be bought in many online shops like EBay, just search for "EBike buck dd7818ta 80".
 Alternatively you can use the [XP Power STH0548S05](https://export.rsdelivers.com/product/xp-power/sth0548s05/xp-power-surface-mount-dc-dc-switching-regulator/1883365) that is smaller but a bit more expensive.
 Please note that any DC-DC converter that you choose must have a voltage input of at least 60V and a 5V output.<br><br>
+WARNING: the step down power boards based on LM2576HV, although very popular, they did work initially but later that did burn sudendly and result also in burned nRF52840 board!
+<br><br>

 * **Perf board**: costs 1€, can be bought on EBay or other shops.<br>
 ![](perfboard.jpg)<br><br>